A Brief History

 Troy was then sacked by the rampaging Greeks in a horrific episode of rape and pillage.
 The number of men, women, and children who were ruthlessly raped or murdered is unknown, but among the victims were King Priam of Troy who was slain and his daughter Cassandra who was raped.
 Priam’s infant grandson was thrown by the Greeks down from the walls of Troy!

 As for Helen, the woman with the face that launched the thousand ships to begin the war, her former husband Menelaus intended to kill Helen, but, overcome by her beauty, threw down his sword and took her to the ships.

 Thus concludes a great, classic story, albeit at times rather terrifying, but did it actually happen?
 Unfortunately, our primary sources of this conflict are filled with all kinds of supernatural occurrences that modern scholars doubt really took place.
 The gods and goddesses of Ancient Greek mythology are major characters in the original accounts of the Trojan War, frequently intervening in the various events described above.
 So, if these divine beings and their interventions are not real, then how much of the rest of the story is also fiction?
 Was there really a Helen of Troy and an Odysseus or is their appearance in the stories of the Trojan War akin to Indiana Jones or Captain America battling the Nazis in more recent popular culture?
 We know there were Nazis, sure, but we also know they did not face off against these modern heroes.
-Imagine, however, some kind of disaster occurring where our only available sources of the 1930s were the Indiana Jones and Captain America films.
+Imagine, however, some kind of disaster occurring where our only available sources of the 1930s and 1940’s were the Indiana Jones and Captain America films.
 That possibility is essentially what we have with the regards to the Trojan War and our sources about it.